Redocly/redocly-cli/docs/custom-plugins/custom-config.md

 };
 ```

-With the example plugin above id as `my-local-plugin`, the `all` and `minimal`
+In the example, the plugin id is `my-local-plugin` and the `all` and `minimal`
-configurations become available in the user's configuration file as
+configuration bundles are available in the user's `redocly.yaml` configuration file as
 `"my-local-plugin/all"` and `"my-local-plugin/minimal"`, respectively.
 Use
-these configurations by adding them under `extends:` in `redocly.yaml`.
+these configuration bundles by adding them under `extends:` in your `redocly.yaml` configuration file.

 ```yaml
 extends:
   - my-local-plugin/all
 ```

-Plugins can include rules, decorators and preprocessors in their configuration bundles.
+Plugins can include rules, decorators, and preprocessors in their configuration bundles.

 :::info Rulesets